transferzero/api-documentation/_docs/payout-details.md

 {% include language-tabbar.html prefix="zar-transfer-reason-codes" raw=data-raw %}

-Please note if you have WTR2 enabled we will anyway require Address details on the sender:
+Please note that due to regulatory reasons senders trying to create `ZAR::Bank` transactions are required to have the following fields on the sender present:
 `street`, `city` and `postal_code`

 <div class="alert alert-info" markdown="1">